deepanshs/csdmpy/doc/source/_build/html/_sources/CSDMObject.rst.txt

     x 1 <class 'tuple'>
     y 1 <class 'tuple'>

-The list of controlled variable coordinates are accessed throught the ``coordinates`` attribute of the controlled variable object.
+The list of controlled variable coordinates is accessed through the ``coordinates`` attribute of the controlled variable object.
 In the above example, the controlled variable coordinates are ::